netrisai/docs/switch-agent-installation.rst

 Install the Netris Agent
 ************************

 1. Add the Switch in the controller **Inventory**.
-Detailed configuration documentation is available here: :ref:`"Adding Switches"<adding-switches>`
+Detailed configuration documentation is available here: :ref:`"Adding Switches"<topology-management-adding-switches>`
 2. Once the Switch is created in the **Inventory**, click on **three vertical dots (⋮)** on the right side on the Switch and select the **Install Agent** option
 3. Copy the agent install command to your clipboard and run the command on the Switch
 4. Reboot the Switch when the installation completes